wp-e-commerce/WP-e-Commerce/readme.txt

 After upgrading from earlier versions look for link "Update Store".
 This will update your database structure to work with new version.

 == Changelog ==

+= 3.8.13 =

+* New: Product Media UI.
+* New: Cart Item Meta API
+* New: 'wpsc_after_checkout_cart_rows' action.
+* New: Add 'wpsc_default_dimension_unit' and 'wpsc_default_weight_unit' filters.
+* New: Add 'wpsc_save_product_order' action and use it to save category product order in the term_relationships table.
+* New: Add logic filter for coupons.
+We currently have one for properties, this should sufficiently round out the extensibility for the UI.
+* New: Allow gateway images to be filtered.
+* New: Allow multiple comma-separated categories in coupon conditions.
+* New: Product Gallery metabox.
+* Change: Better Customer API.
+* Change: Prepend (WPEC) to widget names in wp-admin
+* Change: Replace default noimage.png with a better image.
+* Change: Updated NL language
+* Change: Updated german language strings
+* Fix: Add preg_quote() to coupon regexes that intend to parse strings.
+Fixes issue where unexpected results occur when strings contain slashes, or really, any regex-oriented characters.
+* Fix: Change wpsc_get_remaining_quantity() to call the method dynamically, rather than statically.
+The previous behaviour caused a strict standards warning.
+* Fix: Database Upgrade Routine to rename old _wpsc_* product metadata array keys so they no longer include the '_wpsc_' prefix
+* Fix: In Purchase log admin screen, item count is sum of quantity field rather than count of rows
+* Fix: Invert logic on shipping ZIP code check in core theme files.
+* Fix: Modify behavior in Download CSV functionality to properly convert region IDs to regions.
+* Fix: Modify wpsc_update_item_quantity() to listen for wpsc_quantity_update, reverting to $_POST['quantity'] only if it exists.
+* Fix: PHP strict warnings.
+* Fix: Properly quote SKUs in CSV file.
+* Fix: Rename generically named function.
+* Fix: Stock and sale price empty values should be preserved.
+* Fix: Variation thumbnail size in admin screen.
+* Fix: cart is not initialized when some shipping modules are triggered
+* Fix: redundant product thumbnail is displayed on category / single product list.
+* Fix: variation checkbox column width in WP 3.7.

 = 3.8.12.1 =
 * Fix: Fatal error in wpsc_product_list_exclude_child_categories() due to other themes